actualbudget/actual/docs/Developers/using-the-API.md

 let api = require('@actual-app/api');

 await api.init({
+  // Budget data will be cached locally here, in subdirectories for each file.
+  dataDir: '/some/path',
   // This is the URL of your running server
   serverUrl: 'http://localhost:5006',
   // This is the password you use to log into the server